pborreli/www/source/blog/2014-07-11-automated-pre-provisioned-development-environments.html.markdown

 is that Packer began targeting production environments, as well.

-Packer was rapidly adopted to streamline the workflow we were starting to learn – build an immutable machine image for a specifc environment and distribute it a team working in development, or even to staging and production.
+Packer was rapidly adopted to streamline the workflow we were starting to learn – build an immutable machine image for a specific environment and distribute it a team working in development, or even to staging and production.

 There was still challenges in the workflow, though.
 The process of